Vector-Pi/Vector-Pass/Readme.md

 ## 🌟 Introduction

-Welcome to the **Secure Password Manager** - a comprehensive password management solution that combines strong password generation with military-grade encryption.
+Welcome to the **Vector-Pass** - a comprehensive password management solution that combines strong password generation with military-grade encryption.
 This application features:

 - **Smart Password Generation** with leaked password detection
 - **Dual-Layer Encryption** (AES + GPG)